The Reader - Week 15

 “Three weeks of PTO!
 I guess that is one disadvantage I have in being self-employed,” said Andy, “Where do you like to travel?”

-“Oh, I don’t know, I guess that California is my favorite: San Francisco, Sausalito, San Rafael.
-The wine tours.
+“Oh, I don’t know, I guess that Marin County in California is my favorite: Santa Clara, Sausalito, San Rafael.
+You know, the wine tours.
 How about you?”

 Don't want no woman to tie me downAndy thought that it might be all right if he were tied down by Jennifer.
 He hadn’t done any traveling since college—a spring break trip to London on a cheap charter flight.
 God, that was thirty years ago, everything has changed by now, he thought.
 He had better tell her something: “I like London, The British Museum.
 Going to old book stores, just bumming around.”